CLERK OF COURTS POLICIES

 Images and Documents

-The use of robots, scripts, code or any other executables to access www.courtclerk.org is forbidden except in the following cases:
+The use of robots, scripts, code or any other executables to access courtclerk.org is forbidden except in the following cases:

-- The web site is being spidered for referencing in a search engine of HTML pages and online forms only.
+- The web site is being indexed for referencing in a search engine of HTML pages and online forms only.

 - The express written consent of the Hamilton County Clerk of Courts was provided allowing automated access of the site.
 Any requests for automated access can be sent to the Webmaster and will be forwarded for consideration.

-- Automated robots or scripts with permission to access www.courtclerk.org must announce themselves using the User-Agent field of Hypertext Transfer Protocol as documented here: http://www.w3.org/hypertext/WWW/Protocols/HTTP1.0/draft-ietf-http-spec.html#User-Agent
+- Automated robots or scripts with permission to access the site must announce themselves using the User-Agent field of Hypertext Transfer Protocol as documented here: http://www.w3.org/hypertext/WWW/Protocols/HTTP1.0/draft-ietf-http-spec.html#User-Agent

 The use of robots, scripts, or any other programs with the intent of automated data extraction is expressly forbidden without prior consent as listed above.
+Attempts to circumvent site security protocols will be treated the same as a violation of this policy.
 Any violation will constitute either the temporary or permanent blocking of the source of any such automated extraction attempts.
+Website logs are regularly monitored.

-In order for www.courtclerk.org to fully function it is important to access the site following the web compatibility standards.
-The accessibility of www.courtclerk.org online is subject to the terms set in the Availability of Data and Services.
+In order for courtclerk.org to fully function it is important to access the site following the web compatibility standards.
+The accessibility of courtclerk.org online is subject to the terms set in the Availability of Data and Services.

 The Information We Collect & How We Use It

-The information collected by www.courtclerk.org from visitors becomes the property of the Hamilton County Clerk of Courts to be used for internal purposes and as stated below.
-This data will not be provided or sold to third parties under any circumstance.
+The information collected by courtclerk.org from visitors becomes the property of the Hamilton County Clerk of Courts to be used for internal purposes and as stated below.
+This data will not be provided or sold to third parties.

 In order to generate usage statistics to help us improve our web site, we automatically collect information on every visit without identifying the visitor.
 The following information is compiled to produce web usage statistics and for the security of the site: